 I love games.
-I come from a very competitive family so winning has always been important to me.
+I come from a very competitive family, so winning has always been important to me.
 Just ask my husband, I sometimes get super bitter if he beats me in a game (okay, scratch that I always get bitter if he beats me).
-I will never forget, early in our dating stage I was visiting him in Springdale, Arkansas.
-We went to Cracker Barrel for breakfast and we played the Peg Board Game that they offer customers to play while waiting for their food.
-I should have known better than to suggest it because lets just say I lost and breakfast wasn’t the most enjoyable after that.
+I will never forget when I was visiting him in Springdale, Arkansas early in our dating stage.
+We went to Cracker Barrel for breakfast, and we played the peg board game that they offer customers to play while waiting for their food.
+I should have known better than to suggest it because let’s just say I lost and breakfast wasn’t the most enjoyable after that.
 Some days I beat my husband, and other days I lose.
 But the chance of me winning keeps me wanting to play more games.
 It is gratifying when you win.
 We can all agree on that, right?

 But there is one game we are constantly playing that we are never going to win and that is the comparison game.
 So, why do we continue to play this game?
-Who wants to play a game that tells us before we even start, “you are going to lose?”
+Who wants to play a game that tells us “you are going to lose” before we even start?
 Social media and marketing are infiltrating our minds, telling us we are are not enough and we are not happy.
-But, if you get this product, or buy that service, or focus more on becoming like “her” you will be happy.
+But, if you get this product, or buy that service, or focus more on becoming like “her,” you will be happy.
 Especially with the rise of social media, we have been taught how to compare ourselves to each other.
-We are constantly barraged by the highlight reels of peoples lives and our soul begins to feel restless because our life doesn’t look like the square photo of someone you are following.
-(PSA: Life goes beyond the little pixels that make up these square photos on social media).
-Comparing ourselves to others is always a losing battle because we tend to focus on aspects of our live that we are not happy with.
+We are constantly barraged by the highlight reels of peoples lives, and our soul begins to feel restless because our life doesn’t look like the square photo of someone you are following.
+(PSA: life goes beyond the little pixels that make up these square photos on social media.)
+Comparing ourselves to others is always a losing battle because we tend to focus on aspects of our life that we are not happy with.

 There have been numerous articles and books written about how we can break free from the comparison game.
 But I want to share with you something I have learned that has personally helped me with comparison—and that is the power of giving a compliment.
 Get excited ladies, because I have conducted my own study of this method and it works.

-We walk into the game and headed right towards one of the beverage lines.
-As we are waiting in line from the corner of my eye I see this girl with beautiful, long, blonde hair.
-I look over and this girl is gorgeous!
-Not to mention she is also in casual clothes like me.
-Well, what do I immediately do?
-I start comparing myself in my head to this woman saying things like, “Ugh, I wish I had gorgeous long hair like that.”
-“Why couldn’t I pull off the ‘I didn’t really try but I still look beautiful look’ without looking like a disgruntled mess myself?”
+We walked into the game and headed right toward one of the beverage lines.
+As we waited in line, I saw this girl with beautiful, long, blonde hair from the corner of my eye.
+I looked over, and she was gorgeous!
+Not to mention she was also in casual clothes like me.
+Well, what did I immediately do?
+I started comparing myself in my head to this woman, saying things like, “Ugh, I wish I had gorgeous long hair like that” and, “Why couldn’t I pull off the ‘I didn’t really try, but I still look beautiful look’ without looking like a disgruntled mess myself?”
 Can anyone else relate to this inner dialogue?
-Lets all have an honest moment and agree we have done this.
+Let’s all have an honest moment and agree we have done this.

-About 5 minutes pass and I am still in my head comparing myself to this woman I don’t even know.
-I am so far deep into self-conscious mode that my husband can see it all over my face.
-But something happened in that moment that encouraged me to walk over to this woman and compliment her hair.
+About 5 minutes passed, and I was still in my head comparing myself to this woman I didn’t even know.
+I was so far deep into self-conscious mode that my husband can see it all over my face.
+But something happened at that moment that encouraged me to walk over to this woman and compliment her hair.
 I tapped her on the shoulder and said, “I just want you to know that you have beautiful hair!”

 PSA: Life goes beyond the little pixels that make up these square photos on social media

 From that day on I learned the power of giving a compliment.
-I know we talk a lot about how giving a compliment can really brighten up someones day but I don’t think we talk enough about what the power of a compliment does to the one giving it, especially when it comes to the comparison game.
-If I didn’t walk over to that girl and give her a compliment, chances are I would have been miserable the rest of the game battling those feelings of discontentment and self-consciousness.
+I know we talk a lot about how giving one can really brighten someone’s day, but I don’t think we talk enough about what the power of a compliment does to the one giving it, especially when it comes to the comparison game.
+If I didn’t walk over to that girl and say what I said, chances are I would have been miserable the rest of the game battling those feelings of discontentment and self-consciousness.
 It would have also affected the time spent with my husband and friends.

 There is a release in giving a compliment that sparks a rush of good emotions and feelings.
-By giving a compliment you are taking yourself out of the toxic dialogue that may be going on in your mind as you are comparing yourself to somebody.
-So it is time to swap lies for the truth without distorting your own view of yourself.
+By offering a compliment, you are taking yourself out of the toxic dialogue that may be going on in your mind as you are comparing yourself to somebody else.
+So, it is time to swap lies for the truth without distorting your own view of yourself.

 I want to end this article by mentioning a little side note.
 The woman whose hair I complimented, you know the gorgeous, long, beautiful, blonde hair I so desperately desired and envied?
-Well it ended up being extensions.
+Well, it ended up being extensions.
 The lesson I learned from that is what seems to be a reality, may not even be a reality at all.
-We need to realize that we don’t see the full picture, we are only seeing the surface.
+We need to realize that we don’t see the full picture, we only see the surface.

-You’ll also like Why You Need to Support Other Women and 5 Ways to Start, When Her Yes Feels Like Your No, Just Because She’s Pretty Doesn’t Mean You’re Not and True Beauty is Found in a Woman’s Strength
+You’ll also like Why You Need to Support Other Women and 5 Ways to Start, When Her Yes Feels Like Your No, Just Because She’s Pretty Doesn’t Mean You’re Not, 3 Ways Positive Self-Talk Can Improve Your Life, and True Beauty is Found in a Woman’s Strength.